• Skip to primary navigation

 • DA Chart 2025

-Home » Government servant should not accept any gift more than Rs.
+You are here: Home / CCS Rules / Government servant should not accept any gift more than Rs.
 5000 – What says CCS Rule?

 VII Civilian Pay Matrix Maharashtra S20 Pay Matrix